Audit Committee and Hotline

 - External Audit Focus

-- Provide recommendations regarding the selection of the external auditor to the Board of Education
+- Provide recommendations regarding the selection of the external auditor to the Board of Education.

-- Meet with the external auditor prior to commencement
+- Meet with the external auditor prior to commencement of the audit to, among other things, review the engagement letter.

 - Review and discuss with the external auditor any risk assessment of the district’s fiscal operations developed as part of the auditor’s responsibilities under governmental auditing standards for a financial statement audit and federal single audit standards, if applicable.